jatenate/buildbot/README.md

 # Buildbot: Twitter DM Notifications

-Buildbot let's you easily send notifications via Twitter DM's.
+Buildbot lets you easily send notifications via Twitter DM's.
 It was originally created for sending DM's when a long running build completes, but can easily be used for arbitrary DM's (for example, a daily cron job that DM's the weather).

+Alternatively, if you want to receive an SMS when your job completes, check out [buildbot_sms](https://github.com/jatenate/buildbot_sms).

 It is composed of two parts, the bbot script and the Buildbot server.